Ghorepani Poon Hill Trek

 Expand AllCollapse All

-• Accommodation Hotel Kumari Boutique
+• Accommodation Kantipur Village Hotel

 • Maximum Altitude1,350m

-The comfortable tourist bus ride on the windy highway along the Trisuli River with a breathtaking view of waterfalls, river, jungle, hamlets higher up on the hills, terraced fields with seasonal crops to Pokhara, takes 5/6 hours drive to Pokhara.
+The comfortable tourist bus ride on the windy highway along the Trisuli River with a breathtaking view of waterfalls, river, jungle, hamlets higher up on the hills, and terraced fields with seasonal crops to Pokhara, takes 6/7 hours drive to Pokhara.
 In the evening you can explore around the lakeside and Pokhara street and overnight at Pokhara.

 **Pokhara Road Update**

 Due to ongoing road construction, travel time between Kathmandu and Pokhara has increased from 6-7 hours to around 8-9 hours, with added congestion and pollution.
-Alternatively, a 30-minute flight is available for USD 130 one way.
+Alternatively, a 30-minute flight is available for USD 125 one way.

 • MealsBreakfast